xward/phoenix_ddos/README.md

 ## Usage

-Add the `PhoenixDDOS` plug to your app's plug pipeline, along with the amazing `RemoteIp` (optional but highly recommanded !)
+Add the `PhoenixDDOS` plug to your app's plug pipeline, along with the amazing `RemoteIp` (optional but highly recommended !).

 ```elixir